samukasmk/django_wallet/README.md

 ```

 ## Running unit tests (from docker container)
-Since docker-compose has built with success your image containers
+Since docker-compose has built with success the image containers
-you can run the `unit tests` directly from `docker-compose` with command:
+you can run the `unit tests` directly from `docker-compose` with the command:

 ```shell
 docker-compose run --rm unit-tests